Hand holding a large knitted pumpkin in rust coloured yarn with a mustard knitted pumpkin in the background with scattered nuts and leaves

 Like most of my patterns, I aim to keep things simple so that you can really enjoy the flow of your knitting.
 With just a few basic stitches (knit and purl) you will able to create your own pumpkin in no time at all.

-I used a 50g ball of King Cole yarn (which was sent to me to try) and I used it held double to create a really squishy fabric.
+I used a 50g ball of King Cole yarn and I used it held double to create a really squishy fabric.
 I only needed one 50g ball to make the large pumpkin and so it’s a good economical make at around £1 per ball.
 It would make a great gift and you could use a cinnamon stick instead of a yarn stalk to make it smell really nice.
 Just push it firmly into the little indent/hole at the top of the pumpkin.

 You can also dive into your stash and find those gorgeous autumnal left overs and the great thing is that you can use any yarn at all.
 Whether it’s Chunky or 4ply, Aran or Double Knitting, Wool, Cotton, Mohair or Acrylic – absolutely anything will be perfect.
 And if you don’t have any thicker yarns, just use a thinner yarn held double.